laravel/nova-docs/4.0/customization/dashboards.md

 use App\Models\User;

 /**
- * Get the extra dashboards that should be displayed on the Nova dashboard.
+ * Get the dashboards that should be listed in the Nova sidebar.
  *
  * @return array
  */